GavinHaLab/PDX_mouseSubtraction/README.md

     This snakemake outputs two bam files:
-    sample_name_ConcatRef_sorted.bam (an intermediate file containing reads aligned to the ConcatRef) sample_name _ConcatRef_sorted.cleaned.bam ('cleaned' bam with mouse reads removed and mouse chromosomes removed from the header - this is the one you will want for the next step)
+    sample_name_ConcatRef_sorted.bam (an intermediate file containing reads aligned to the ConcatRef) sample_name_ConcatRef_sorted.cleaned.bam ('cleaned' bam with mouse reads removed and mouse chromosomes removed from the header - this is the one you will want for the next step)

 Third, run 'realign_bam_paired.snakefile'

       After finish 'unmap_and_subtract_mouse.snakefile', the ‘cleaned.bam’ file needs to be realigned to the human reference.
-      Realign the ‘cleaned’ bam to the human reference genome using the ‘realign_bam_paired_snakemake’.

       This is because the mouse subtraction snakemake produces an edited bam and I was unsure if this would work for tools that check the integrity of the bam file.